 Willing to stay aware of industry developments and adhere to essential regulations and procedures

-Planning, managerial, and organization skills to lead a production team and manage different aspects of wine-making
+Planning, managerial, and organisation skills to lead a production team and manage different aspects of winemaking

 Initiative and enterprise